Some meetings definitely could have been emails. However, others simply have to happen.

 Other times, the meeting’s purpose is nothing but celebrating the success and progress of the team.

-But even when the goal of your meeting goes beyond pointing out the company’s news, it’s still necessary to touch upon the current situation in your team or company.
+But even when the goal of your meeting goes beyond announcing company news, it’s still necessary to touch upon the current situation in your team or company.
+This builds trust and creates a sense of psychological safety for everyone involved.

 To do that, you should share updates and ask others to do the same.
 Try doing it with one of the following phrases.

 Phrases for sharing or asking for updates in a meeting: